What Are The Best Months to Visit The Douro Valley?

 February is excellent for hiking, wine tastings, gastronomic experiences and observing the tranquility of the valley.
 Another idea for a colder day is tasting ports wines or even a learning about wines like in this Beginner Wine Course in Pinhão.

-In February, Douro Valley wineries are open for the season and welcome guests.
+Douro Valley wineries are open for the season and welcome guests.
+Some restaurants may still be closed in February.

 RELATED: